alt-cs-lab/ksu-events-demo/README.md

 This is a demo event that reads in the events package.

-setup for development within devcontainer

 ## Container Installation
 * Have docker desktop running
-* Clone repo and open in an instance of VS code (container should build automatically)
+* Clone repo and open in containerw with VS code (container should build automatically)
 * OR open repo in GitHub code spaces

 ## Runing Dev WebApp